 Whilst in the south east corner for a moment I think we have slate

 paving... we haven't.

 A terrific effort from all concerned today.
-The morning was devoted to
+The morning was devoted

-rubble.
-We set up a really efficient system for filling buckets and
+and rubble.
+We set up a really efficient system for filling buckets

-of the pool which is looking pretty square.
+the full extent of the pool which is looking pretty square.
 The

 surrounding wall is now standing to a height of 1.2m in places.

-Down to the pump house first thing to take a closer look at the current
+Down to the pump house first thing to take a closer look at the

-some of the drawings although it is rather in the
+with access for some of the drawings although it is rather in the

 way when it comes to making a photographic record.
 Essentially this

 means we'll be quite happy to get on with the work next week without

 Recording was started in earnest on the Conduit or plunge bath as we